afrind/warp-draft/draft-ietf-moq-transport.md

 each active upstream subscription that matches that namespace, it SHOULD send a SUBSCRIBE to the publisher that sent the ANNOUNCE.

-Object headers carry a short hop-by-hop `Track Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
-Relays use the `Track Alias` of an incoming Object to identify its track and find the active subscribers for that track.
+Object headers carry a numeric identifier that maps to the Full Track Name (see {{message-subscribe-ok}}).
+Relays use the identifier in an incoming Object to identify its track and find the active subscribers for that track.
 Relays MUST forward Objects to matching subscribers in accordance to each subscription's priority, group order, and delivery timeout.

 If an upstream session is closed due to an unknown or invalid control message or Object, the relay MUST NOT continue to propagate that message or Object